River Dove Catchment Management Plan Sample

 • Evidenced –Academic writing aims to demonstrate knowledge of the subject area you are writing on.
 It thus involves research, which is referring to other sources of information – such as text books, websites, journal articles, or people – and providing evidence for the information that you provide.
 It is worth pointing out at this point that even in fiction, general, and content writing, some level of research is often involved as the author may consult other sources of information to get ideas, facts, or even inspiration.
 Evidence (such as references) is used to support opinions and arguments and work must be accurately referenced.

 You need not worry if you still don’t understand what these four main characteristics of academic essays entail.
 There’s more to these characteristics and we can’t explain them all in one article.
-You will make sense of the characteristics as you read on and proceed to the basics of academic essay writing.
+You will make sense of the characteristics as you read on and proceed to the basics of academic essay writing and the essay writing rules.
 For now, let’s briefly touch on the concept of formal tone with an example.

 Let’s compare two sentences to understand tone: